Jacorb90/Prestige-Tree/docs/buyables.md

 Buyables are things that can be bought multiple times with scaling costs.
 If you set a respec function, the player can reset the purchases to get their currency back.

+You can use buyableEffect(layer, id) to get the current effects of a buyable.

 Buyables should be formatted like this:

 ```js